PWieland/DDB/README.md

 This is a collection of diamond buffers implemented with discrete components.
 DDB thus stands for "Discrete Diamond Buffer".
 The designs shared here are mostly dimensioned for driving headphones of average efficiency from bipolar 10V to 15V rails.
+Of course they can also be used in various other analog applications, for example test and measurement.

 ## Discrete Diamond Buffers